mkleesiek/CarND-P04-Behavioral-Cloning/README.md

 #### 4. Training data augmentation

 The recorded training data is augmented both offline and online before fed to the CNN:
-1. In function `parse_driving_logs()` (line 37) the CSV logs from the driving simulator are parsed and the respective images for left, center and right camera angles are resolved.
-A fixed (but configurable) steering angle correction is applied to the label for left and right camera images (line 91-94).
+1. In function `parse_driving_logs()` the CSV logs from the driving simulator are parsed and the respective images for left, center and right camera angles are resolved.
+A fixed (but configurable) steering angle correction is applied to the label for left and right camera images.
 2. After that, each image is flipped horizontally and a copy is written to the filesystem (only during the first run) and the assigned label's sign is reversed.
 Effectively, the amount of usable training data is doubled.
 (Performing this step offline is necessary in order to prepare a simple list of tuples (filename, label) for the Keras `ImageDataGenerator` used in the next stage.)
-3. Both training and validation data are piped to the model via instances of the [Keras `ImageDataGenerator`](https://keras.io/api/preprocessing/image/) (line 212-223).
-These generators will create batches of input data and read the required image data from disk on the fly.
-In case of the training data, in-place augmentation is applied to better generalize the model (and again counteract overfitting):
+3. Both training and validation data are piped to the model via instances of the [Keras `ImageDataGenerator`](https://keras.io/api/preprocessing/image/).
+These generators will create batches of input data and read the required image data from disk *on the fly*.
+In case of the training data, *in-place augmentation* is applied to better generalize the model (and again counteract overfitting):
     * Random rotation in a range of [-5.0, 5.0] degree is applied.
     * Random image shear in a range of [-5.0, 5.0] degree is applied.
     * Random amount of relative zoom in the range of [-0.05, 0.05] is performed.